macla7/STAPI/README.md

 ## CURRENT TODO's

 - Omniauth

   - deanin vid.. got to 15:00mins in.. hit snag that I need a bundle ID.
 Appears to be an apple thing.
 Fuck.
 Put this on pause.
 Done all the 'rails code' for the video i believe.. (had to be edited for my api, jwt token auth setup).
-- aws forget email address / mailer

-  - Try setting up with guide and RoR guides.
-May use sendGrid as per TOP instructions.
-  - TODO:
-    - Figure out what "protect_from_forgery prepend: true" is doing, and where to properly put it.. if anywhere at all.

-- Time to get Expo up on it's own server?
 - Don't think we need to do the above.
 As it'll run on apple/anfroid stores..?

   - Process: